 Florence's hotel market divides more sharply than most Italian cities.
 At one end sit the palazzo conversions: frescoed ceilings, private gardens, and room rates that place them in direct competition with Four Seasons Hotel Firenze, Palazzo Portinari Salviati Residenza D'Epoca, and Villa Cora.
 At the other end sit the budget-leaning boutique properties clustered around the station.
 Between those poles, a smaller cohort of design-led hotels has taken root, operating on the logic that guests increasingly want cultural programming and social spaces as much as heritage interiors.
 25hours Hotel Piazza San Paolino belongs to that cohort.

 The 25hours group built its European reputation on converted non-residential buildings, a format that generates different spatial possibilities than the traditional Florentine palazzo.
+25hours Hotel Piazza San Paolino is a design hotel in Florence, located at Piazza di San Paolino 1, with 171 rooms and a 4.6 Google rating.
 Here, the source material is a former Franciscan monastery on Piazza di San Paolino, a quiet square in the Oltrarno-adjacent western fringe of the historic centre.
 The cloister logic of the original structure, enclosed, inward-facing, calibrated for communal gathering around a central space, translates surprisingly well into a hotel designed around public areas as primary draws rather than room counts.

-Get Exclusive Access →That positioning earns the property a Michelin Selected designation in the 2025 Michelin Hotels guide, a recognition the guide applies to properties meeting a defined quality threshold across service, comfort, and character, without requiring the spending ceiling of the starred tiers.
-Among Florence's recognized properties, this places 25hours in a peer set that includes Hotel Calimala and Brunelleschi Hotel rather than the grand addresses on the Arno.
+That positioning earns the property a Michelin Selected designation in the 2025 Michelin Hotels guide, a recognition the guide applies to properties meeting a defined quality threshold across service, comfort, and character, without requiring the spending ceiling of the starred tiers.
+Among Florence's recognized properties, this places 25hours in a comparable set that includes Hotel Calimala and Brunelleschi Hotel rather than the grand addresses on the Arno.

 The Food and Drink Programme